 Mental illness has long been a topic of study, especially for clinicians who are attempting to treat ill patients.
 Mental well-being, or psychological well-being, on the other hand, has only become an area of study in more recent times, under the name of Positive Psychology.

-According to positive psychologists there are two fundamental approaches to achieve mental well-being.
-The hedonic approach involves the pursuit of pleasure and the avoidance of pain.
-The eudaimonic approach focuses on meaning and self-fulfilment and defines well-being in terms of the degree to which a person is fully functioning.
+According to positive psychologists there are two fundamental ways people achieve mental well-being.
+The hedonic approach is the pursuit of pleasure and the avoidance of pain.
+The eudaimonic approach focuses on meaning and self-fulfilment, and it defines well-being in terms of the degree to which a person is fully functioning.

-The difference between the two can be explained by looking at parenthood.
+The difference between the two can be explained by the example of parenthood.
 Surveys have shown that adults who chose not to have children are happier than adults who have children.
-In this case happiness is of the hedonic variety but obviously there are deeper, more subtle satisfactions from having children or humanity would quickly become extinct!
-Whilst parenthood is often difficult, even painful at times, it provides benefits that add to mental well-being such as family relationships and love, purpose and achievement.
+In this case happiness is of the hedonic variety.
+However, there are obviously deeper, more subtle satisfactions from having children or humanity would quickly become extinct!
+Whilst parenthood is often difficult, even painful at times, it provides benefits that add to mental well-being such as loving relationships and a sense belonging, as well as intrinsic satisfactions such as purpose and achievement.

-Similarly, long-distance runners are prepared to go through all kinds of physical pain and mental anguish to achieve their goals which provides them well-being through meaning and achievement.
+Similarly, long-distance runners are prepared to go through significant physical pain and mental anguish to achieve their goals which provides them well-being through meaning and achievement.